ci-bonfire/Sprint/myth/_docs_src/general/themes.md

 To display view fragments from within your theme itself, you will prefix the name of the theme, followed by a colon, to the view name.

 	<?= $themer->display('admin:parts/header'); ?>

+If you want to cache that particular view, perhaps due to it containing some callbacks that might be intensive, you can pass the number of **minutes** to cache the output for as the second parameter.

+	<?= $themer->display('admin:parts/header’, [], 300); ?>

 ## Callbacks
 Callbacks allow you to call other code from within your theme file.
 They allow you to easily include formatted modules, or simply to collect pieces of commonly used code from across your application into one place so that you don't have to keep coding that information.